 In Harkovast, every race is even a different species and generally mistrust the other races.
 Sometimes they can have children between them, and the "half-caste" offspring are left with the dilemma of following one side or the other's culture, where they might not be accepted in either.

-The Trolls in Homestuck have a caste system based on blood color, with red being the lowest and purple the highest.
+The Trolls have a caste system based on blood color, with red being the lowest and purple the highest.
 Equius, a literal blue-blood, considers himself superior to the other trolls and is conflicted about his feelings for red-blooded Aradia.
 Ironically, Gamzee, the third-highest-ranking of the twelve trolls by blood color and Equius's direct superior, is a lovable idiot with rather base tastes for a member of the aristocracy and doesn't seem to care about class.

 The sea-dwelling Eridan may or may not ascribe any serious value to his "kickass royal blood," but he hates land dwellers and has expressed the desire to kill them all.